|Birthname||Peter Henry Fonda|

 - Family : Parenting : Extraordinarily nurturing

-- Family : Parenting : Kids 1-3 (Three, two sons and one daughter)
+- Family : Parenting : Kids 1-3 (Two, one son and one daughter)

 - Lifestyle : Financial : Wealthy